Square stories - square visions - square design

 An architectural intervention for a more sustainable city

-Chemnitz is a city with a generous layout.
-How can it be shaped in a way that people enjoy spending time in it while preparing the city for climate change?
-People with a historical connection to the place will talk about how they see the city’s squares.
-With planners and architects, they will spend two days developing new visions for squares and public spaces.
-The results of this will be presented using outdoor furniture, geodomes, chalk, and all sorts of other things.
-At the same time, students from all over Europe will develop new ideas for the unused space around the Karl Marx Monument.
-All works will be presented to the public.
+Chemnitz is a city that has been generously designed.
+How was it designed so that people enjoy spending time there and at the same time the city is prepared for climate change?
+People with a historical connection to the place reported on how they perceive the squares.
+Together with planners and architects, they spent two days developing new visions for squares and places.
+The results were presented with open-air furniture, geodomes, coloured chalk and all kinds of other things.
+At the same time, students from all over Europe developed new ideas for the unused space around the Karl Marx Monument.
+All the works were presented to the public.

 European Capital of Culture The Federal Government Commissioner for Culture and Media Free State of Saxony European Capital of Culture